silv3rshi3ld/WuppieFuzzCICD/README.md

 # CI/CD Pipeline with WuppieFuzz and Vulnerable REST API

-Welcome to my CI/CD project integrating **WuppieFuzz** for automated API fuzz testing against a **Vulnerable REST API**.
-This repository demonstrates how to set up a continuous integration and deployment (CI/CD) pipeline that builds a vulnerable API, runs security tests using WuppieFuzz, and generates reports for analysis.
+Welcome to my CI/CD project, which integrates **WuppieFuzz** for automated API fuzz testing against a **Vulnerable REST API**.
+This repository demonstrates how to set up a continuous integration and deployment (CI/CD) pipeline that builds a vulnerable API, runs security tests using WuppieFuzz, and generates reports for analysis—all without manual setup!

 ## Table of Contents